Jack Sock: Early career

 After winning his first Grand Slam title, Sock returned to competing on the Challenger Tour.
-His most successful tournament was the Sacramento Challenger, in which he reached the quarterfinals of the singles tournament and, partnering Nicholas Monroe, the final of the doubles tournament.
+His most successful tournament was the Sacramento Challenger, in which he reached the quarterfinals of the singles tournament and, partnering with Nicholas Monroe, the final of the doubles tournament.
 Sock finished 2011 ranked No. 381 in singles and No. 370 in the doubles.

 In 2012, Sock won the Futures tournament at Plantation, as well as losing in the doubles final.
 Stepping back up to the Challenger level, he competed at the Honolulu Challenger, making the quarterfinals of the singles tournament and, alongside Nick Monroe, once again made the final of the doubles tournament.

 Sock played in the 2012 Campbell's Hall of Fame Tennis Championships, and lost in the second round to Izak van der Merwe.
 Sock's next tournament was the 2012 BB&T Atlanta Open.
 He upset the seventh seed, Alex Bogomolov, Jr. He made it to the quarterfinals, where he lost to John Isner.
 At the US Open, Sock defeated the 22nd seed, Florian Mayer, in the first round when Mayer retired.
 He then went on to defeat world No. 85 Flavio Cipolla of Italy in straight sets, setting up his first ever Grand Slam third round match against 11th seed Nicolás Almagro, but was defeated in four sets.
 In the final two months of the 2012 season, Sock reached his first two Challenger Tour finals, winning at Tiburon in October and finishing as runner-up in the November Champaign-Urbana Challenger.
 These finals helped him rise to the top 150 for the first time.